joaquinmarti/rwd/readme.md

 #### Native picture support

 In rwd picture it's possible to work with media attributes in source tag, instead of data-media naming.
 If you set the media attribute, rwd picture will use it instead of data-media reference.
-It gives support for future browsers which will support natively the picture tag.
+It gives compatibilty for future browsers which will support natively the picture tag.

 ## Matchmedia